 Should you get an SSD for your Mac?

 Solid state drives (SSDs) are now standard issue across Mac computers.
 But if you have an older Mac, you can easily upgrade it with an SSD and benefit from the many performance advantages of this type of storage device.
-They’re faster SSDs have the clear advantage over HDDs in terms of data access speed.

 Want to save energy with your PC?
 Here’s how.